Skip to Content

 Guests

 All guests will complete a confidentiality agreement.
-Guests may include investigators, Ohio State staff, and students.
-When a principal investigator (PI) is present during the convened IRB meeting, the IRB will review the application and begin a discussion of the criteria for approval, engaging the PI as appropriate.
-After the PI is excused, the IRB will complete discussion of any controversial issues until resolution prior to voting.
+When a principal investigator (PI) is present during the convened IRB meeting, the IRB will review the application and begin discussion, engaging the PI as appropriate.
+After the PI is excused, the IRB will complete discussion until resolution prior to voting.

 Disclosing Conflicts of Interest

 As an IRB member, you are required to disclose all potential and actual conflicts of interest before a study is reviewed.
-IRB members with conflicts of interest are excused from the meeting but may be asked to answer questions about the study should any arise during the discussion.
-The member must leave the meeting prior to final discussion and voting.
-The name of the Board member with a conflicting interest is recorded in the IRB meeting minutes.
+IRB members with conflicts are excused from the meeting but may be asked to answer questions.
+The member must leave prior to final discussion and voting.

 Study Reviews and Discussions

-The following procedures will be used for each study reviewed (new submission, continuing review, event report, or amendment):
+The following procedures will be used for each submission reviewed:

-1. Members must disclose any potential/actual conflicts of interests and excuse themselves from discussion and voting on applicable submission reviews;
+1. Members must disclose conflicts and excuse themselves from discussion and voting

-2. the primary reviewer will read their review emphasizing issues impacting participant welfare and safety with recommendations for modifications to improve participant protections when appropriate;
+2. Primary reviewer presents their review emphasizing participant welfare and safety

-4. the discussion will be opened to the full Board, and
+4. Discussion is opened to the full Board

-5. at the conclusion of the group discussion, the Chair will ask the primary reviewer to offer a motion.
+5. Chair asks the primary reviewer to offer a motion

 Making a Motion